gwdg/rOCCI-core/README.md

 ### Using the OCCI model

-The OCCI gem includes all OCCI Core classes necessary to handly arbitrary OCCI objects.
+The occi-core gem includes all OCCI Core classes necessary to handly arbitrary OCCI objects.

 Changelog
 ---------